- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

-- Removal of the server owner without a transfer to a new server owner.
+- Removal of the server owner without transfer to a new server owner.

-- If the server owner has been removed, they may have up to one week to declare a new server owner who will be added following the standard procedure for adding new council members, and up to two weeks after declaring the new owner to transfer the server.
-These deadlines may be stretched within reason in case of exceptional circumstances.
+- If a server owner is removed, they have up to one week to declare a new server owner and up to two weeks to transfer the server to remain in the network.

-- If the outgoing server owner chooses to or fails to meet the timelines as specified above, the server will be removed without penalty and must be reinducted to return.
+- If the outgoing server owner fails to meet the timeline as specified above, the server will be removed without penalty and must be re-inducted to return.

-- Unexplained absence (failure to meet membership duties)[link].
+- Unexplained absence / failure to meet membership duties ( Read more...)

-- Removal by the server owner for any reason (none needs to be given by the server owner).
+- Removal by the server owner for any reason.

-- Unexplained absence (failure to meet membership duties)[link] while they are the primary representative of their server.
+- Unexplained absence / failure to meet membership duties ( Read more...) while they are the primary representative of their server.

-- A member may voluntarily leave the council at any time.
-Observers may voluntarily step down without leaving the council at any time.
+- A member may voluntarily leave their council position at any time.
+Observers may voluntarily step down from the observer committee without leaving their council position at any time.